Find the BSOD codes in Windows 10 and fix the problem

 3. Update Windows 10

 There is always a chance that Windows Update can solve the problems of a BSOD error code.
 If there is a known problem with Windows, Microsoft will release a fix through Windows Update that fixes the problem.
-Windows Update also provides fixes and code for other important things like security or old files.
+Windows Update also provides fixes and patches for other important things like or old files.

 Briefly